Ertan40/Tokyo_Olympic_Azure_Data_Engineering_Project/README.md

 <p><img src="images/14.tables_loaded.jpg" alt="all_views_success" width="800px"></p>

 ## <ins>4.
 Data Analysis</ins>
 You can create SQL scripts to Perform Exploratory data analysis using SQL.
-You can also use PowerBI to generate your analysis reports.Power BI connects directly to the cloud pipeline using DirectQuery to dynamically update the database.
+You can also use PowerBI to generate your analysis reports.
+Power BI connects directly to the cloud pipeline using DirectQuery to dynamically update the database.
 But I added some SQL scripts for simple data analysis in this project without Power BI analysis.

 <p><img src="images/15.jpg" alt="sql_script" width="800px"></p>
 <p><img src="images/15.1.jpg" alt="sql_script" width="800px"></p>